Captain’s Log: Setting the Course for RevOps Structure

 Whitney Merrill has been a revenue operations leader and executive coach for over 15 years, most recently at Equinix, Symantec, and Salesforce.
 After a career in high-tech sales, he went to work at Salesforce.com, where he witnessed the power of a technology platform designed to help go-to-market teams sell and manage their business to drive bookings and revenue.
 From there, his mission has been to empower GTM teams as a RevOps leader, focused on people, processes, and technology transformations.
 Whitney currently lives in Half Moon Bay, California, with his wife and son, and when not championing for RevOps, he spends his time hiking in the redwoods and exploring the outdoors in Northern California.

-The previous section discussed the RevOps mindset and the three-legged stool of RevOps empowerment based on delivery, trust, and truth.
+A previous blog discussed the RevOps mindset and the three-legged stool of RevOps empowerment based on delivery, trust, and truth.
 With this understanding of purpose combined with knowledge, expertise, and swift execution, many RevOps professionals have succeeded and delivered immense value for their GTM organizations.
 However, the business world has changed dramatically in the last several years, and a new reality is now upon us.
 The speed and rate of change, combined with the latest technologies, have increased dramatically.

 Why Now?
 How RevOps Solves Post-pandemic Revenue Challenges